maz-kar/CrypticGecko/README.md

 Make a separated repo out of LocalFileManager.

 On 21.08:
+- Finish SearchBarView:
+add onTapGesture for the xmark add extension for closing the simulator keyboard when tapping on the xmark Disable autocorrection in virtual keyboard
-- Review the LocalFileManagerTest and CoinImageServiceTest and
-- Continue with searchBar and filtering
+- Review the LocalFileManagerTest and CoinImageServiceTest and Continue with searchBar and filtering